 A Beach Bungalow’s Small Spaces Get a Modern Makeover

-From the galley-style kitchen to the miniature takes on the living room, the family home plays with space in clever ways
+From the galley-style kitchen to the miniature takes on the living room, the family home plays with space in clever ways.

 Back in August 2017, interior designer Natalie Myers got a message from a young newlywed couple.
 They had discovered her designs on Pinterest, and had a little beach bungalow they were working on in Santa Monica that they wanted her help with.
-The owner’s brother was an architect, who designed the exterior update and expansions in the master suite and kitchen, and asked Myers to design the interior finishes, fixtures, cabinetry, and furnishings.
+The owner’s brother was an architect, who designed the exterior update and expansions in the primary suite and kitchen, and asked Myers to design the interior finishes, fixtures, cabinetry, and furnishings.

 “They were convinced they would be moving in from the studio apartment in six months but I warned them it could take much longer and they should try to temper their expectations,” says Myers.
 “In the time it took the city to approve the building permit, the builder to build it and pass all the inspections, and the city to sign off on everything, it was closer to three years.
 In that time they got pregnant, had the baby, and their little one celebrated her second birthday.
 These poor sweet souls were living in their studio apartment the entire time with grace and equanimity.”